-Prior to the 1990's the Council were insured by Municipal Mutual Insurance (MMI).
-When MMI ceased accepting new business in 1992/93 the Council was entered into a Scheme of Arrangement under Section 425 of the Companies Act 1985.
-Under the terms of the Scheme, the Council inherited a potential liability for future claims against the residual assets of MMI of £62,000.
+Prior to 1992 the Council was insured by Municipal Mutual Insurance (MMI).
+When MMI ceased accepting new business in 1992/93 the Council was entered into a Scheme of Arrangement (SOA) under Section 425 of the Companies Act 1985.
+Under the terms of the Scheme, the Council became a scheme creditor, which means it may have to pay back part of all claims for which it has received settlements since 1993 in the event of the SOA being triggered.
 The Scheme of Arrangement was triggered on 13 November 2012 following the conclusion of long running legal proceedings.
 From that date Ernst & Young LLP became responsible for the management of the company's business, affairs and assets, in accordance with the terms of the Scheme.
 An initial levy of 15% was confirmed amounting to £9,000 in respect of Staffordshire Moorlands DC.
 This was paid during 2013/14.
 An annual review of the levy rate is required under the terms of the Scheme and this could lead to the rate being amended in future, either up or down.

-An earmarked Insurance reserve, with a balance of £196,478, is currently available to mitigate the financial pressure potentially created by the MMI levy and any other uninsured losses, which might occur in the future.
+Under the terms of the SOA, the Council has to meet 15% of any new insurance settlements, relating to its claims, made by MMI.
+An earmarked Insurance reserve, with a balance of £342,140, is currently available to mitigate the financial pressure created by the MMI levy and any other uninsured losses, which might occur in the future.